Handling aws-auth in EKS Clusters

 desiredCapacity: 4

-kubectl get configmap aws-auth -n kube-system -oyaml
+aws-auth configmap.
+Check the contents of aws-auth configMap :kubectl get configmap aws-auth -n kube-system -oyaml

 apiVersion: v1